stephanieschoch/data-centric-resources/_papers/large-language-models/output.md

 # Large Language Model Outputs

-Contains papers related to analyzing, evaluating, and utilizing outputs from Large Language Models.
+Contains papers related to analyzing and utilizing outputs from Large Language Models.

 <!--
 For papers related to using LLM outputs for further training (e.g. imitation models), see fine-tuning.